-Beginning in fiscal year 2012, the Authority reclassified certain revenue and capital contribution items so certain of the revenue and capital contribution categories shown for fiscal year 2010 through 2012 have been reclassified to facilitate comparison to fiscal year 2012-2019.
-Portions of water meter connections included under Capital Contributions were not reclassified for fiscal years 2010-2011 to facilitate comparison to 2012-2019 because the data and information was not sorted in such a way that it was obtainable to make this reclassification for comparison purposes.
+Beginning in fiscal year 2012, the Authority reclassified certain revenue and capital contribution items so certain of the revenue and capital contribution categories shown for fiscal year 2011 have been reclassified to facilitate comparison to fiscal years 2012-2020.
+Portions of water meter connections included under Capital Contributions were not reclassified for fiscal year 2011 to facilitate comparison to 2012-2020 because the data and information was not sorted in such a way that it was obtainable to make this reclassification for comparison purposes.